-The PSD mathematics curriculum is based on the Colorado Academic Standards.
-The PSD mathematics curriculum will challenge your child while teaching him/her valuable skills needed for everyday life.
+The PSD mathematics curriculum, based on the Colorado Academic Standards, challenges students while teaching them valuable skills needed for everyday life.

 Curriculum used at schools include Everyday Mathematics, Connected Math, Algebra, Geometry and Calculus.
 PSD learning goals ensure that all students who are able enroll in 8th grade algebra in order to be exposed to higher level math in high school.

 The mathematics toolkit is a reference for parents to use as they help children with math homework.
 Please note that your child's teacher is the number one resource for what they are learning.

 Teaching mathematics requires a classroom where students engage in rich mathematics and discover patterns and the why behind the mathematics.
 Students do the thinking.
 Why do we invert and multiply fractions instead of dividing?
 Why can’t we divide by zero?
 Answering the “why” questions through discovery transforms classrooms into places where students engage and have discourse about the mathematics in a meaningful way.